OS Terrain 50 Elevation Data in Rust & PHP

 The Rust souce code for the command line application is also available on GitHub.
 Both the PHP & Rust repos have demo code showing how to to read the binary data file.
 They are both heavily commented to assist translation to other languages.

 The code can also generate infill elevations every 50m between two or more locations (ideal for hike or ride elevation plotting).
-The Rust code in particular is extremely fast: on a 2020 Mac mini M1 it retrieved 18,485 elevations along a line between Niton Down (Isle of Wight) and Dùnan Mòr (Cape Wrath, Scotland) in just under 30ms.
+The Rust code in particular is extremely fast: on my Mac mini M1 it retrieves 18,485 elevations along a line between Niton Down (Isle of Wight) and Dùnan Mòr (Cape Wrath, Scotland) in just under 30ms.
 The PHP code (as demonstrated on this page) does the job in around 120ms on the same machine, which is pretty good considering it has the overhead of JavaScript calling the PHP code over HTTP.

 OS Terrain 50 Demos